 52. Quinoa And Black Bean Salad

-Quinoa salad with black bean is doubly beneficial for people dealing with diabetes.
-Black bean is another nutritious food that control blood sugar level.
-Like quinoa, black bean is rich in proteins, low in calories and fibre with many other essential nutrients.
+Quinoa salad with black beans is doubly beneficial for people dealing with diabetes.
+Black bean is another nutritious food that controls blood sugar levels.
+Like quinoa, black bean is rich in proteins, low in calories, and fiber with many other essential nutrients.

 53. Egg-Topped Quinoa Bowl

-Make quinoa bowl with all-season cherry tomatoes, nuts, vegetables and hot sauce.
-Top the bowl of goodness with fried egg.
+Make a quinoa bowl with all-season cherry tomatoes, nuts, vegetables and hot sauce.
+Top the bowl of goodness with a fried egg.
 Enjoy the meal.

 54. Veggie-Quinoa Soup

-Toast quinoa and add vegetables in this hearty soup, making it the kind of dish that can be adapted to the seasons.
-You can add baby carrots , beans, and asparagus.
+Toast quinoa and add vegetables to this hearty soup, making it the kind of dish that can be adapted to the seasons.
+You can add baby carrots, beans, and asparagus.
 Add seasoning to make up the flavor base for the broth.

 55. Spinach-Quinoa Cakes with Bell Pepper Relish

-The quinoa cakes is like a veggie burger, but softer in texture.
+The quinoa cake is like a veggie burger, but softer in texture.
 Enhance the fluffy cooked quinoa by loading in chopped spinach, plus goat cheese and lemon juice.
 The simple bell pepper offers a fresh, crunchy finishing touch.
-Eat with a tossed lettuce salad, mashed cauliflower and vegetable.
+Eat with a tossed lettuce salad, mashed cauliflower, and vegetable.

 56. Mushroom quinoa with barbeque sauce

-Boil quinoa and add mushroom to it.
+Boil quinoa and add mushrooms to it.
 Meaty, no-prep mushrooms will add richness and earthiness to the salad.
 You can dress this with barbeque sauce.

 57. Orange Cinnamon Breakfast Tea

-English breakfast tea bag and a fresh orange with pinch of cinnamon will go really well along you diabetic-friendly breakfast.
+English breakfast tea bag and a fresh orange with a pinch of cinnamon will go really well along with your diabetic-friendly breakfast.